DhanujaAnbalagan/ai-resume-evaluator/README.md

 Real-world AI applications

-If you’re reviewing this repo
-thank you for taking the time to explore it.
+If you’re reviewing this repository — thank you for taking the time to explore it.

+⭐ Feel free to star the repo or share feedback.

+Make.com – Workflow orchestration

+MCP (Model Context Protocol) – Unified tool access